 Loreto schools offer a Catholic education which liberates, empowers and motivates students to use their individual gifts with confidence, creativity and generosity in loving and responsible service.

 Each of the seven Loreto schools, governed by Loreto Ministries, is deeply committed to this shared mission.
-The leadership of our schools is supported by dedicated teachers, parents, and past students guided by their school board.
+The leadership of our schools is supported by dedicated teachers, parents, and past students guided by their school boards.

 Loreto has played a significant role in tertiary education.
 From the early days when Gonzaga Barry founded a teachers’ college, the Loreto Sisters and their colleagues worked in tertiary and adult education throughout Australia.